mbhulin/OrientTutorial/create_new_database.md

 In this tutorial we will use the last method.

 ## Create a Database using the Java API
-If you prefer to wach a screencast video click on the video start page.
+If you prefer to watch a screencast video click on the video start page.

 <a href="EclipseRobotWorldModel.mp4
 " target="_blank"><img src="ThumbnailEclipseVideo.JPG"